-Many of our clients at the Law Firm of Flora Templeton Stuart come to us after a wreck and ask the question, “What kind of insurance do I have or should I have?”
+Many of our clients at the Flora Templeton Stuart Injury Accident Lawyer come to us after a wreck and ask the question, “What kind of insurance do I have or should I have?”
 While our office is not in the business of selling insurance, we do see certain patterns that inform us as to which insurance coverages are most helpful.
 You may be asking, what are the different types of automobile coverage?

-In Kentucky, there are many aspects to insurance that you need to be aware of if you are in an accident, or you cause an accident.
+In Kentucky auto law, there are many aspects to insurance that you need to be aware of if you are in an accident, or you cause an accident.
 Navigating this without an experienced injury attorney is not advisable.
 There is insurance dealing with the property damage itself (liability, collision, comprehensive, etc.), which are not covered here and insurance dealing with bodily injury.

 This article addresses the types of bodily injury coverages that may apply to an accident.
 They are as follows:

 Each automobile insurance policy in Kentucky must have PIP (Personal Injury Protection) limits of $10,000, unless specifically rejected.
 You can see the article on PIP for more information, but basically, this insurance will pay your first $10,000 of either medical bills or lost wages due to an automobile accident.
 You can purchase additional coverage, but most drivers have the minimum.

 2. Bodily Injury Liability Coverage:

 When most people say, “I only had liability insurance”, they are referring to the property damage for the vehicle insurance.
 Bodily injury liability coverage covers damages to passengers or other people injured in an accident which you caused.
 If you were not at fault, the other vehicle’s liability coverage covers your damages.
 The minimum amount in Kentucky is $25,000 of this type of coverage.

 3. Underinsured Motorist Coverage (UIM):